We welcome new contributors! We aim to publish one or two blog posts each week and encourage active discussions through comments on each blog post.

 To get started, see the About page for the blog’s aims and target audience.
 Covered on this page are:

 - publicising and republishing your blog post.

 Feel free to contact us to discuss your contribution further and we look forward to receiving your blog post or comment.

-- Dealing with deep uncertainty: Scenarios
+- Methods see, for example, Dealing with deep uncertainty: Scenarios

 Another key aim is to discuss Institutionalisation, particularly how research integration and implementation tools are fostered by and/or become embedded in organisations, such as universities and funding organisations.
 For example, see: Fire together, wire together: the role of funding bodies in supporting interdisciplinary research